-In an effort to reduce adverse drug events and the associated consequences of patient harm, the Coordination of Care Drug Safety Team is assisting healthcare providers and communities to objectively evaluate their medication reconciliation and management processes and assist with implementing interventions to reduce adverse drug events and promote medication safety and best practices.
-There will be an added focus on high-risk drug groups including opioids, diabetic agents, and anticoagulants.
+In an effort to reduce adverse drug events and the associated consequences of patient harm, the Coordination of Care Drug Safety Team is assisting healthcare providers and communities to objectively evaluate their medication reconciliation and management processes and assist with implementing interventions to reduce adverse drug events and promote medication safety and best practices; with a focus on high-risk drug groups including opioids, diabetic agents, and anticoagulants.

 - Improve the quality of care for patients who transition among health care settings through a comprehensive community effort.

 - Raise community awareness of the need for patients to be more involved and “patient-centered” in their health care, especially as they transition from one health care setting to another during care transitions.
 Assistance and support will be provided to patients, families, and caregivers with the resources and tools.